MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-business-central-manage-selfservice-signups.md

 author: jswymer
 ---

-# Enable and dsiable Business Central self-service sign ups
+# Enable and Disable Dynamics 365 Business Central Self-service Signups

 Administrators for an Office 365 Tenant might not want their users to sign up for the [!INCLUDE[d365_bus_central_md](includes/d365_bus_central_md.md)] service without their awareness.
 You can complete the following procedure in Azure Active Directory to block individual user signups.